florianpzd/Ironhack-edu-android/android-ui-case-study/1.0_android_ui_introduction/lesson.md

  **Activity 3**:

-- Creation of a **Button** at the top left of the screen of size 50dp
+- Creation of a **Button** at the top left of the screen of size 50dp * 50dp
-- Creation of a **Button** to the right of the first button located at 20 dp from the latter
+- Creation of a **Button** to the right of the first button located at 20dp * 20dp from the latter
-- Create an **ImageView** below the button with a length equal to the screen size
+- Create an **ImageView** below the first button with a length equal to the screen size
 - Create a **Textview** in the center of this image (using frame layout)

 <details>